Vascular Plants of the Gila Wilderness

 Sisyrinchium demissum looks very much like a grass until it flowers.
 It forms clumps with

 erect stems.
-The flowers are five petaled, blue purple, with yellow centers.
-The petals are
+The flowers have 6 tepals (petals and sepals that look alike), and are blue purple with yellow centers.
+The tepals are

 veined with dark purple.
 The leaves look like grass blades.
 The fruit is a 10-15mm ovoid capsule.
 Sisyrinchium demissum is found in upper elevation meadows.